Exploring the Connection Between Mental Acuity and Glucose

 Neurotransmitter Function

-The neurons in your brain are constantly active; therefore your brain needs a constant supply of glucose—even while sleeping.
-Once the glucose is in the brain, it is converted into a neurotransmitter called adenosine triphosphate (ATP)
+The neurons in your brain are constantly active; therefore, your brain needs a constant supply of glucose - even while sleeping.
+Once the glucose is in the brain, it is converted into a neurotransmitter called adenosine triphosphate (ATP).

 ATP is needed for learning, thinking, and memory.
-If there isn’t enough glucose to feed the brain, or if there are dips in the glucose levels in the brain, ATP levels drop and brain function may be impacted.
+If there isn’t enough glucose to feed the brain, or if there are dips in the glucose levels in the brain, ATP levels drop, and brain function may be impacted.

 Over time, this impaired glucose metabolism can result in cognitive dysfunction and can be a risk factor for glucose intolerance and prediabetes.

-Other Factors That Can Affect Mental Acuity
+What Other Factors Affect Mental Acuity?

 There are other personal issues and lifestyle choices that can impact your mental acuity.
-Some of these issues can be changed but some cannot.
+Some of these issues can be changed, but some cannot.

 Aging